Nekos-API/Nekos-API/README.md

 [Documentation](https://nekosapi.com/docs) • [Nekos.Land](https://nekos.land) • [Discord](https://discord.gg/w48Sk9X9UE) • [Donate](https://ko-fi.com/Nekidev)

+> [!WARNING]
+> Nekos API's repository has been moved to GitLab.
+You can find the new repository at [the new Nekos API GitLab repository](https://git.nyeki.dev/nekos-api/nekos-api).

 Nekos API is a free JSON API that provides a diverse collection of anime images and gifs.
 Our mission is to offer the best service possible, delivering high-quality content to developers and anime enthusiasts alike.
 We are committed to continuously improving our API and welcome any suggestions or feedback from our users.

 ## Features